East Texas couple creates habitat to support butterfly population

 “From the caterpillar to the chrysalis and to the butterfly, it really is a miracle,” said Donna Hale.

-The monarchs migrate south in the fall, and the Hales estimate they’ll release over 100 butterflies this year to help replinish the population.
+The monarchs migrate south in the fall, and the Hales estimate they’ll release over 100 butterflies this year to help replenish the population.